Soft Error Reliability Analysis of Vision Transformers: Fault-Tolerant Approaches for ViTs

 \section{Fault-Tolerant Approaches for ViTs}

-According to the analysis in Section \ref{sec:reliability-evaluation}, we notice that linear functions that are typically implemented with GEMM take up considerable computing overhead but are generally resilient to soft errors, so they need to be protected with a lightweight approach.
-NLF involves much less computing but poses dramatic influence on the model reliability, so NLF protection needs to emphasize more on the accuracy rather than computing overhead.
-In this work, we propose an adaptive yet lightweight ABFT approach to protect the linear functions in ViTs and we adopt a range-based approach to explicitly suppress the outputs of NLFs that can vary considerably in presence of bit-flip errors.
+According to the analysis in Section \ref{sec:reliability-evaluation}, we notice that the major reliability challenges of ViTs models for linear operations and non-linear operations differ substantially.
+For linear operations that are typically implemented with GEMM take up considerable computing overhead, so they need to be protected with a lightweight approach.
+NLF involves much less computing but still has influence on the model reliability, so NLF protection needs to emphasize more on the accuracy rather than computing overhead.
+In this work, we propose an adaptive yet lightweight block-wise ABFT (LB-ABFT) approach to protect the linear operations in ViTs and we adopt a range-based approach to explicitly suppress the outputs of NLFs that can vary considerably in presence of bit-flip errors.
 Details about the fault-tolerant approaches will be illustrated as follows.